-“Our strategies have included: advocacy campaigns to reach UN Global Goals; online global outreach and multi-media; keynote addresses, workshops and related conference briefings, virtual and onsite discussions and meetings convened in 35 countries.”
+Currently collaborating with UNITAR for a worldwide ‘Student Nurses Voices Speaker Series’ — our strategies have included: advocacy campaigns to reach UN Global Goals; online global outreach and multi-media; keynote addresses, workshops and related conference briefings, virtual and onsite discussions and meetings convened in 60 countries.

 |